Hoverflies,

 hoverflies.
 Females of this family are hard to identify.
 But the males are

-also not easy to indentify from a photo.
+also not easy to identify from a photo.

 You see the most species oft on the leaves.